 These blankets are rated for cold temperatures.
-They're ready for sojourns to that cabin in Vermont (the one that only has a small wood stove).
-More "technical" than pretty, these blankets are for the hardcore among you who keep your heat turned down low.
-Still, some of them are pretty darn goodlooking (and they have that outdoorsy cache) and I think you'll like them.
+They're ready for use at home or sojourns in that cabin in Vermont (the one that only has a small wood stove).
+More "technical" than pretty, these blankets are for the hardcore among you who save on HVAC bills by keeping your heat turned down low.
+Still, some of them are pretty darn good-looking (with that outdoorsy cachet) and I think you'll like them.

 The Space All-Weather Blanket: The Space All-Weather blanket is a super high tech, lightweight sheet that radiates 80% of body heat back to the sleeper.
-Available at REI and other outdoor stores, the Space blanket is a must-have addition to a car emergency kit, or in households prone to power outages due to heavy snow.
-It's dimensions are 84" L x 60" W and costs just $14.
+Available at REI and other outdoor stores, the Space blanket is a must-have addition to a car emergency kit, or in households prone to power outages due to snow and ice storms.
+It measures 84" L x 60" W and costs just $17.

-Hudson Bay Candy Stripe Wool Blanket: The colorful and super warm Hudson's Bay blanket has been around since the English traded wool blankets for beaver skins with the Native American's.
-Made of 100% wool blended from stocks in England, Wales, New Zealand and India, the fibers are selected for their ability to be water-resistant, soft, warm and strong.
-These colorful blankets are not only toasty, but also highly decorative and perfect for winter cabins and rustic locations. $309
+Hudson Bay Candy Stripe Wool Blanket: The colorful and super warm Hudson's Bay blanket has been around since the English traded wool blankets for beaver pelts with the First Nations.
+Made of 100% wool, the fibers are selected for their ability to be water-resistant, soft, warm and strong.
+These colorful blankets are not only toasty, but also highly decorative and perfect for winter cabins and rustic locations.
+About $300.

-Therm-a-Rest Tech Blanket: The Therm-A-Rest Tech Blanket offers flexibility of use as it can be joined to other blankets and coordinating sheets via a snap system.
-Great for camping or backpacking, it packs up smaller than a sleeping bag yet provides a great amount of warmth. $49.95
+Therm-a-Rest Stellar Blanket: The Therm-A-Rest Stellar Blanket offers flexibility of use as it can be joined to other blankets and coordinating sheets via a snap system.
+Great for camping or backpacking, it packs up smaller than a sleeping bag yet provides a great amount of warmth. $69.95.

-Therm-a-Rest Ventra Blanket: As with the Therma-a-Rest Tech Blanket, the Ventra blanket offers modular construction that makes it easy to partner this down-filled blanket with fitted sheets and a sleeping pad.
-The down-fill is warm, yet lightweight and compactable, and the polyester outer shell wicks moister away from the body. $199-$229
+Therm-a-Rest Corus Quilt: As with the Therma-a-Rest Stellar Blanket, the Corus Quilt offers modular construction that makes it easy to partner this down-filled quilt with fitted sheets and a sleeping pad.
+The down-fill is warm, yet lightweight and compactable, and the polyester outer shell wicks moisture away from the body. $239.95-$249.95.

-Woolrich Explorer Peak Fleece Travel Blanket: The Woolrich fleece and vinyl backed travel blanket (available at REI) is a perfect little blanket to throw in the car for use at outdoor concerts or as a handy blanket if the car breaks down.
-The fleece side is warm and comfortable and vinyl side will keep water away.
-Includes a handy carry sack with room for picnic supplies. $45.00
+Woolrich Travel Blanket: The Woolrich fleece travel blanket (available at REI) is a perfect little blanket to throw in the car for use at picnics and outdoor concerts or as a handy blanket if the car breaks down.
+The fleece side is warm and comfortable and the reverse side will keep water away.
+Includes a handy carry sack. $39.95.